Cytnx-dev/Cytnx/Readme.md

     13. [Enhance] SparseUniTensor print info, add "contiguous" status.
     14. [Enhance] Add print_info for Symmetry descriptor
     15. [Enhance] Add UniTensor.syms()
+    16. [Fix] Tensor.set when one of accessor is Singl will cause error.
+    17. [Enhance] SparseUniTensor diag x diag, diag x dense are finished.
+    18. [Fix] SparseUniTensor when diag permutation issue.

     v0.7.3
     1. [Fix] bug for Get slice does not reduce when dim=1.